pFedMMA: Personalized Federated Fine-Tuning with Multi-Modal Adapter for Vision-Language Models: Proposed Method

 This three-part structure allows the adapter to first transform features into a low-dimensional space, fuse them through a shared module, and then project them back.
-Formally, for the visual adapter at the $j$-th block:
+Formally, for the visual adapter (indexed by $(I)$) and the textual adapter (indexed by $(T)$) at the $j$-th block: